iyuvalk/kafka-postman/README.md

 When I wrote the Pensu service for metrics anomaly detection and prediction, I quickly realized that since that this service reads the metrics from a Kafka topic and outputs its predictions and anomaly scores to another Kafka topic, it will need some way to scale horizontally.
 Since that just adding more instances of the service cannot guarantee that once a service starts to get a specific metric it will continue to receive all the datapoints for that metric from that moment on, I decided to write this service to help distribute data from one source topic to several destination topics based on some configurable logic.

 ## The basic algorithm
-This service is comprised of two steps that are running simultaneously on different threads:
+This service comprises two steps that are running simultaneously on different threads:
 1. Topics discovery
 1.1.
 Discovery method is set to REGEX:
 1.1.1.
 Every n seconds (configurable by an environment variable) a list of all available topics will be collected from the destination Kafka broker.
 1.1.1.
-Every topic name that matches a configured regex (configurable by an environment variable) will be considered as discovered and will be stored in Redis by using the following key format "$KafkaPostman_REDIS_TOPICS_PREFIX-$TopicName" without an expiry date for the topics selection phase.
+Every topic name that matches a configured regex (configurable by an environment variable) will be considered as discovered and will be stored in Redis by using the following key format "$KafkaPostman_REDIS_TOPICS_PREFIX-$TopicName" without an expiry date for the topics' selection phase.
 1.1.
 Discovery method is set to TOPICS_TOPIC:
 1.1.1.
 The discovery thread will launch a kafka consumer that will be configured to consume from the topic specified by a relevant environment variable.
 1.1.1.
 For every topic consumed, the thread will store it in Redis by using the following key format "$KafkaPostman_REDIS_TOPICS_PREFIX-$TopicName" with an expiry time set by $KafkaPostman_REDIS_TOPICS_SLIDING_EXPIRY_MS (if already exist it will reset its expiry time).
 This mode allows the service to detect dead consumers and start sending the data that was previously consumed by them to another consumer.